-At the 31 March 2020, the MiRS shows that the Council retained General Fund Balances of £28.203m.
+At the 31 March 2021, the MiRS shows that the Council retained General Fund Balances of £27.243m.
 Until 2019/20, the Director of Finance had recommended a minimum level of general fund balances at around 3% of the Council's gross annual spend.
 However, over time the risks facing an organisation can change and as such a more proactive risk based approach is required when setting a minimum level of reserves.
-For 2019/20, in the context of the increasing pressures and risks facing the Council and Local Government in general, an analysis of financial risks was undertaken to establish the required minimum level of general fund balances that should be established going forward.
-The analysis determined that the minimum general fund balance from 1 April 2019 should be set at £28.2m.
-This minimum level of balances was higher than in previous years, reflecting the increased risk profile facing the Council.
-Council approved this minimum level in February 2019 which was transferred from the Medium Term Financial Strategy reserve during 2019/20.
+Since 2019/20, in the context of the increasing pressures and risks facing the Council and Local Government in general, an analysis of financial risks is undertaken as part of the budget setting process to establish the required minimum level of general fund balances that should be established going forward.
+The analysis in February 2020 determined that the minimum general fund balance from 1 April 2020 should be set at £27.2m.
+This minimum level of balances is slightly lower than the previous year but reflects a similar risk profile facing the Council.
+Council approved this minimum level in February 2020 as part of the budget report.

-Also shown within usable reserves are £7.057m of Schools Balances.
+Also shown within usable reserves are £9.354m of Schools Balances.
 These amounts accrue from unspent school budgets, and are allocated to be spent in future years.
-The use of these amounts is determined by schools' governing bodies.
+Overall balances have increased this year but this is mainly due to COVID grants allocated to schools which will be spent in 2021/22.
+The use of schools balances is determined by schools' governing bodies.
 This is a net balance and includes some deficit balances.